Please ensure Javascript is enabled for purposes of website accessibility

 Configure the number of charts displayed in a page

-By default, the number of bar charts displayed in the report page is four.
+In the report page, by default, the number of bar charts displayed is four and the number of pie charts displayed is two.
 To change the number of charts displayed:

 The number of charts displayed in the page is updated based on the selected value.